MitkoDG/ft-task/readme.md

 Clone the repository: git clone https://github.com/MitkoDG/ft-task.git Navigate to the project directory: cd ft-task

+### Tests

+To run the tests, you will need to have Mocha and Chai installed.

 ### Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps: